Why Ethical Fashion Isn’t Selling Well

 Indeed, we can argue that thanks to PETA’s shaming tactics and informational campaigns, cruelty-free beauty is one of the fastest growing markets.
 Yet their core agenda is very black and white: animal cruelty is bad, full stop.

 Ethical fashion, on the other hand, has more disparate issues: sure, sweatshops are bad, but would it be worse if clothing manufacturers decided to use robots instead of people?
 Moreover, clothes may be ethically made, but if they’re constructed from toxic dyes and fabrics, well, that’s another problem to contend with.
 Which one gets priority, and how do we convey that message?
 Perhaps it’s just better to demonise fast fashion, as PETA did with fur.
+So it seems another reason why ethical fashion isn’t selling well is because its message isn’t clear enough.

 To start making a change in the sustainable fashion world, we first need to get real and focus more on what matters to consumers: themselves.
 It’s becoming increasingly well known in the industry that organic cotton, natural fibres and naturally dyed and finished textiles are better for the health of the wearer.
 Greenpeace has long warned of the health impacts of toxic fashion, and this is important information the ethical fashion industry itself now needs to stress.